cloudnative-pg/machinery/README.md

 from the [CloudNativePG](https://cloudnative-pg.io) code base because they are useful by other projects.

-## Content

-This library includes:

-- `pkg/api` a set of reusable structures to reference a Kubernetes resource or a key inside a Secret or ConfigMap.

-- `pkg/execlog` a set of utility functions allowing the caller to run an external process while dumping its output into a JSON-formatted log stream.

-- `pkg/fileutils` utility functions to work with a file system.

-- `pkg/log` the CloudNativePG logging infrastructure.

 ## How to use it

 As a Go module: